 The series is designed for nonprofit professionals as well as Davidson students, faculty, and staff members.
 The workshop sessions are intended to build the capacities of our nonprofit and community organizations and to provide networking opportunities across organizations.

 Workshops are held from 8:30-10 a.m. (unless otherwise noted) in the C. Shaw Smith 900 Room of the Knobloch Campus Center, and include a continental breakfast.

-Save the dates for the 2013-2014 series, opening in August.
+Save the dates for the 2013-14 series.
 Topics to be announced.

 The center has responded to the growing network of students at Davidson.
 You want to be creative and do good in the world and we want to support that!
-Opportunities include partnering with a nonprofit as they navigate a funding competition as well as a funding competition for you on campus.
+Opportunities include partnering with a nonprofit as it navigates a funding challenge as well as a funding competition for you on campus.